Exhibitions

 THE BEAUTY AND COMPLEXITY OF OUR MICROSCOPIC WORLD

-May 2 – July 28 at Reynolds
+May 2 – July 28 at Reynolds Library

 Within this exhibition, see the beauty and complexity of the most fundamental components that make up our bodies and the world around us, and discover how our researchers are developing ways to improve our lives.
 The photographs on display were produced by Joseph Dragavon using the microscopes found within the BioFrontiers Institute’s Advanced Light Microscopy Core (ALMC).